 What are the current recommendations regarding travel to Zika-affected areas?

-The Centers for Disease Control and Prevention keeps an updated list of areas where Zika outbreaks have occurred.
+The Centers for Disease Control and Prevention keeps an updated map of areas where Zika transmission has occurred.
 For anyone traveling to these locations, avoiding mosquito bites is the best way to avoid exposure to the Zika virus.
 Pregnant women should speak to their obstetrician-gynecologist if they must travel to an affected area, as well as take precautions to prevent mosquito bites.
-For pregnant women who have traveled to Zika-affected countries, your physician will perform a test for evidence of Zika virus infection.
-You will also have at least one ultrasound to evaluate your fetus for infection.
-If a man or woman travels to an area of active Zika virus infection and has a pregnant partner, they should abstain from sexual activity or consistently and correctly use condoms during sex for the duration of the pregnancy.
+Depending on where you travel, what your exposure was and if you had any symptoms, your physician may recommend Zika virus testing.

 About Potential Mosquito Carriers